tb-yasu/deep-openreview-research/README.md

 ## 📄 License

+This project is licensed under **CC BY-NC-SA 4.0 (Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License)**.

+### ✅ You are free to:
+- Use for **academic and research purposes**
+- Share and adapt the source code
+- Use for personal learning and research

+### ❌ You may NOT:
+- Use for **commercial purposes**
+- Provide paid services using this software
+- Incorporate into commercial products

+### 📋 Under the following conditions:
+- **Attribution** - Give appropriate credit and provide a link to the license
+- **ShareAlike** - Distribute derivatives under the same license
+- **NonCommercial** - No commercial use allowed

-This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+For commercial use inquiries, please contact us for a separate license agreement.
+See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments